 This Parsley Aralia was just picture-perfect and awaiting its new owner that will walk into this florist, sooner or later.
-This graceful, easy to grow plant is at a stage of growth where it would be best as a table plant but it can become a showy and elegant floor plants as it grows up.
+This graceful and easy to grow plant is at a stage of growth where it would be best as a table plant but it can become a showy and elegant floor plants as it grows up.

 This one is great for a narrow space and does not grow nearly as wide as many other floor plants.
 I own a few Aralias, one is over forty years old now, and rarely have had trouble with them.
-The secret to keeping them going is to give them a good soak when they need water and find a bright indirect or sunny spot for them.
+The secret to keeping them going is to give them a good soak when they need water and find a bright indirect or fairly sunny spot for them.